 Easily configurable

-interface is easy to configure.
-You just have to implement it and then deploy your logic via the NCache Manager on the server-side.
-By enabling the cache loader feature, your code is automatically executed on cache start-up.
+The ICacheLoader interface is easy to configure.
+You just have to implement it and then deploy your logic via the NCache Management Center on the server-side.
+By enabling the Cache Loader feature, your code is automatically executed on cache start-up.

 Logical data sets

-NCache uses a dedicated loader service on each of the server nodes to help improve the overall cache speed.
-This is a critical NCache feature because if a large data set needs pre-loading in the cache, the separate loader service ensures that this does not hinder the regular cache performance.
+NCache uses a dedicated Execution Service on each of the server nodes to manage tasks and load data from the data source into caches on cache startup.
+This helps improve the overall cache speed.
+This is a critical NCache feature because if a large data set needs pre-loading in the cache, the separate execution service ensures that this does not hinder the regular cache performance.

 Use NCache Refresher to Re-load Cache Data

-While we know how helpful a preloaded cache can be, but there is a significant chance of the cache data going stale if there are periodic updates at the backend data source.
-In such scenarios, the data populated in the cache does not stay meaningful – failing to fulfill the purpose of a pre-loaded cache altogether.
+While a preloaded cache can significantly improve performance, there’s a risk of the cache data becoming stale due to periodic updates at the backend data source.
+When this happens, the cache data loses its value, failing to meet the purpose of pre-loading.

-Continuing with the e-commerce example from the previous section, say that in the first phase, you were providing a flat 25% off on selected items, but suddenly, you decide to increase the discount percentage to 50% and apply it to the entire stock – what happens to the existing cache data?
+Continuing with the e-commerce example, say that in the first phase, you were providing a flat 25% off on selected items, but suddenly, you decide to increase the discount percentage to 50% and apply it to the entire stock.
+What happens to the existing cache data?
 It’s now outdated – which means you need a mechanism to refresh the relevant data set in the cache.
+NCache addresses this issue by allowing users to refresh the cache periodically with the latest data from the source.
+You can do this by either scheduling your data sets or by invoking the refresher on demand, ensuring your cache always contains up-to-date information.

 1 |